 Static loads comprising radial and axial components must be converted into an equivalent static bearing load.
 This is defined as that hypothetical load (radial for a radial bearing and axial for a thrust bearing) which, when applied, would cause the same maximum rolling element load in the bearing as the actual loads to which the bearing is subjected.
 It is obtained from the general equation

 |P0||=||equivalent static bearing load [kN]|

 |Fa||=||actual axial bearing load (see below) [kN]|

 |X0||=||radial load factor for the bearing|

 |Y0||=||axial load factor for the bearing|

-When calculating P0, the maximum load that can occur should be used and its radial and axial components (fig 1) inserted in the equation above.
-If a static load acts in different directions on a bearing, the magnitude of these components will change.
-In these cases, the components of the load giving the largest value of the equivalent static bearing load P0 should be used.
+When calculating P0, the maximum load that can occur should be used and its radial and axial components (fig. 1) inserted in the equation above.
+If a static load acts in different directions on a bearing, the magnitude of these components changes.
+In these cases, the components of the load with the highest value of the equivalent static bearing load P0 should be used.